7Block Labs

 Why read this now

-• On-chain verification is cheaper and more flexible post‑Dencun (EIP‑4844 blobs for rollups) and with BN254 precompiles (EIP‑1108) for Groth16. (blog.ethereum.org)
+• On-chain verification has gotten a lot cheaper and more flexible after Dencun, thanks to EIP‑4844 blobs for rollups and BN254 precompiles (EIP‑1108) for Groth16.
+Dive deeper into this topic here: (blog.ethereum.org).

 Executive summary for decision‑makers

-TEE‑proved ZK apps are systems where:
+TEE-proved ZK apps are basically systems that work like this:

 The clean architecture: five layers